nikolagp/nikolagp/README.md

 # Hi there, I'm Nikola G. 👋
 </div>

-### 🌱 I’m currently learning Vue and its ecosystem including:
+### 🌱 I’m currently focussed working with Vue and its ecosystem:
-Nuxt,
+- Nuxt,
-Vuetify,
+- Vuetify,
-Pinia,
+- Pinia,
-Axios,
+- Axios,
-Router,
+- Router,
-Vitest etc.
+- Vitest etc.

 ### Aside of that I'm learning: <br>
- Tailwind,
+ - Tailwind,
- Firebase,
+ - Firebase,
- PWA
+ - Progressive Web App

 ### 👯 I’m looking to collaborate on web development projects related to Front End technologies preferably Vue and JavaScript.